aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 {{< /highlight >}}

 ### Stacked Barcodes
-In stacked symbologies, such as *DataBar Stacked OmniDirectional*, *DataBar Stacked*, and *DataBar Expanded Stacked*, barcode heigh can be customized by initializing the [*AspectRatio*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/databarparameters/properties/aspectratio) property of class [*DataBarParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/databarparameters).
+In stacked symbologies, such as *DataBar Stacked Omnidirectional*, *DataBar Stacked*, and *DataBar Expanded Stacked*, barcode heigh can be customized by initializing the [*AspectRatio*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/databarparameters/properties/aspectratio) property of class [*DataBarParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/databarparameters).
 This parameter is defined as a relative coefficient to the [*XDimension*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/xdimension) property.

 *DataBar Stacked Omnidirectional* barcode images represented below as examples have been created with different aspect ratio settings.